cltk/cltk/docs/classical_latin.rst

 .. warning::

-   This sentence tokenizer appears to work well, though it was trained on a small training set of ~12K words  (Cicero's *Catalinarians*).
+   This sentence tokenizer appears to work well, though it was trained on a small training set of ~12K words  (Cicero's *Catilinarians*).

 .. note::
    The files within `~/cltk/cltk/tokenizers/` are copied from the `CLTK repository dedicated to Latin language sentence tokenization <https://github.com/kylepjohnson/cltk_latin_sentence_tokenizer>`_.
 See this for more about to improve this training set.